New homes used for long term rentals

 Once approved for the exemption, further eligibility criteria apply and are detailed in the document Guideline and Frequently Asked Questions - Land tax exemption - New dwelling available for long term rent and in the factsheet Three-year Land Tax exemption for newly built housing made available for long-term rental.

-To apply, please use the Application for exemption - New dwelling available for long term rent.
+To apply, use the Application for exemption - New dwelling available for long term rent.

 If still uncertain whether your property qualifies for this exemption, please contact the State Revenue Office